willza3/macOS-z97-pcmate/README.md

 - **GPU:** ASUS STRIX AMD Radeon R9 390
   > Disable the **connectors kext patch** if you're having issues with graphics.
 The connectors are patched for ASUS STRIX cards and may not work properly with other brands.

-## Not Working
+## Known Issues

-- Stability issues when using DisplayPort
+- Using DisplayPort can cause issues with video output, such as no signal.
+  > Workaround: Use an alternative connection, such as HDMI.

+- "Sleeping" for a long time can cause system instability upon wake.
+  > Workaround: Increase the length of time required until entering sleep in System Preferences.

-## Fix Blurry Font Rendering (Mojave)
+## Fix Blurry Font Rendering (10.14+)

-macOS Mojave no longer supports subpixel antialiasing, making text on displays that are non "retina" look blurry.
-Enter in terminal to fix.
+Starting with Mojave, subpixel anti-aliasing is no longer supported on macOS, causing text on displays that are "non-retina" to look blurry.
+Enter this command in a terminal window to fix.

 `defaults write -g CGFontRenderingFontSmoothingDisabled -bool NO`